DenisGorbachev/spacemine/README.md

 ## Overview

-Spacemine is a game where you gather resources to fulfill the requests of space merchants.
-You navigate a fleet of robots which require energy to function.
-You receive the energy from merchants, as a reward for fulfilling their requests.
+Spacemine is a game where you complete the quests of space merchants by gathering resources on planet surface.
+You gather resources by commanding robots, which require energy to function.
+You receive the energy from merchants, as a reward for completing their quests.

+_"Energy -> Robots -> Quests" diagram_

+Spacemine energy is an ERC-20 token: you can sell it on (real market)[link].
+Tip: you should sell only surplus energy, since it's required to complete the quests & get more energy.
+Want to learn more?
+Read (Spacemine Energy Token economics)[#spacemine-energy-token-economics].

 ## Start playing

 1. Register on (Discord channel)[link].
-1. Request the API key-secret pair for your first robot from another player in (Discord channel)[link] (there is no regular "registration" in the game).
+1. Request an account from (Denis Gorbachev)[link] (this is temporary, until we implement normal registration).
 1. Install the client.
 1. Add the API key-secret to your accounts via `sm add [name] [key] [secret]` (choose the name for yourself)
-1. Start working towards your goals.
+1. Start building up your energy reserves.

 Robots can be assembled from multiple components:
-* Controller - creates the API key & secret for operating the robot (required)
 * Engine - allows to move
-* Jammer - allows to reprogram other robots (regenerate their API keys, bringing them under your control)
 * Scanner - allows to scan surroundings
+* Laser - allows to fire at other robots, damaging their components
-* Battery - allows to store energy
+* Jammer - allows to reprogram other robots, bringing them under your control

-Apart from controller, no other components are required.
-For example, it's possible to assemble an immobile turret using only controller + jammer.
+A robot can contain only a single component.
+For example, it's possible to assemble a stationary turret using only laser.

 ## Possibilities